You’re likely thinking: “Is my idea worth building?”, “What features matter for v1?”, “How long will making this app take, and will anyone use it?”

 That could be a “must-have” technical feature: strong encryption and secure data storage.

-If you’re building something like the best weather app for Android, a core requirement is handling real-time data efficiently and possibly working offline; huge data loads might dictate using a particular technology or service.
+If you’re building something like the most reliable weather app for Android, a core requirement is handling real-time data efficiently and possibly working offline; huge data loads might dictate using a particular technology or service.

 Or if you aim to create the best camera app for Android, you’ll need to interface closely with device hardware and optimize for speed and image quality.
 These industry considerations can be just as important as user-requested features.